SmnHsn/SmnHsn/README.md

 ### Hi everyone,

-I am a civil engineer specialized in geotechnical engineering and a Data Analyst!
+With a civil engineering background I recently turned to the exciting domain of Data Science.

 ### Languages